 Photos, music, videos, documents… It turns out if you store all of people’s data, you need a lot of storage.
 A year ago we were adding less than 50 terabytes per month.
-Now we add 500 terabytes every month just to keep up with demand and have over 4 petabytes (that’s 4,000 terabytes!)
-Looking at this wild growth, we moved to a datacenter space with room to add about another 40 petabytes!
+Now we add 500 terabytes every month just to keep up with demand and have over four petabytes (that’s 4,000 terabytes!)
+Looking at this wild growth, we moved to a data center space with room to add about another 40 petabytes!

 Affiliate Program Grows

 While our affiliate program became available at the end of 2008, it really hit its strides in 2009, with over 400 affiliates signing up—and some earning thousands of dollars for simply helping other people not lose their data.

 We were thrilled with the response to the Mac launch and the publishing of the Storage Pod design.
 However, along the way we were also touched by all the love from photographers: Photojojo telling its readers “Backblaze is the best online backup tool we’ve ever used,” Ron Brinkmann writing up a detailed explanation called “my offsite backup strategy,” “Stuck in Customs'” Trey Ratcliff recommending us as a “great backup system,” all the guys at TWIP who numerous times mentioned us in their podcast, and so many others.
 In the process, of course, we saved many photographers’ pictures.